c0debrain/howto-cli/README.md

 - `howto list active processes`

 # Current status
-This project is currently on the proof-of-concept phase.
-Supported
+This project is currently in the proof-of-concept phase.
+Set of supported commands is very limited but will be extended as needed.
+Feel free to suggest questions that should be covered by this tool.
+Pull requests will be highly welcomed.

+Starring this repository will give me a strong incentive to work further :wink:

 # Analytics
-To get as much feedback as possible every question you ask is anonymously sent to my server.
-This is needed to analyse what questions the knowledge base fails to answer.
+At the current stage usage statistics are crucial.
+That's why every time this tool is used your question is anonymously sent to the backend server.
+Based on the questions asked the knowledge base will be improved.

-Without anonymous usage analytics I am unable to improve the product.
+Without anonymous usage analytics I am unable to improve the tool.
 If you are concerned about privacy let me know in [this issue](https://github.com/ziolko/howto-cli/issues/1).

 # License
 [MPL-2.0](https://opensource.org/licenses/MPL-2.0)